 In preparation for a dynamic career in the nonprofit sector, there is no better undergraduate education and experience than the Nonprofit Leadership Alliance and earning its Certified Nonprofit Professional (CNP) credential.
 Arizona State University is one of the leading programs in the nation that offers this preferred national certification.

 Nonprofit Leadership Alliance, formerly American Humanics, is a national alliance of colleges, universities and nonprofit organizations dedicated to educating, preparing and certifying professionals to strengthen and lead nonprofit organizations.

 The Nonprofit Leadership Alliance Student Association (NLASA) engages with local, national and global nonprofit organizations and, through activities inside and outside the classroom, helps students build competencies leading to their earning the CNP credential.
 The CNP is the only nationally recognized credential that prepares students for leadership in the nonprofit sector.
 It can be earned with any undergraduate degree.

 The program is ideal for students wishing to complement their majors with a strong core of nonprofit management knowledge and skills.
 National and local nonprofit organizations actively seek our members as program interns and job candidates.

-Students pursuing the CNP Credential have launched their fall fundraising campaign to attend the 2020 Alliance Management Institute conference, held by the Nonprofit Leadership Alliance in January.
-During the annual campaign, students apply fundraising techniques and learn the importance of seeing the bigger picture.
-At AMI, they will participate in educational workshops, networking and other activities with 500 other emerging leaders.
+Students pursuing the CNP Credential completed their fall fundraising campaign to attend the 2020 Alliance Management Institute conference, held by the Nonprofit Leadership Alliance in January.
+During the annual campaign, students applied fundraising techniques and learned the importance of seeing the bigger picture.
+At AMI, they participated in educational workshops, networking and other activities with 500 other emerging leaders.